ibm-client-engineering/soloution-mq-gitops/readme.md

 - https://github.com/settings/personal-access-tokens/new

-## add your GIT access token to Argo CD
+## Add your GIT access token to Argo CD
 ```
 kubectl create secret generic git-demo \
 --from-literal=username=<GIT_USERNAME> \
 --from-literal=password=<GIT_TOKEN>
 ```

-## Rolling updates
-Rolling upodates take a few forms
-- rolling updates via AB with a pipeline
-  - updates with helm charts
-  - rolling updates via AB with a script

 ## Rolling update via script
 Because this is a HA deployment, we will need to update the statefulset, and then the pods one at a time
 - get the sateful set